Too much choice can be a curse, especially when it comes to marketing.

 It is preferred by women, with more than twice as many female users compared to males.

-Pinterest users are also reported to be more likely to convert to a purchase on this platform than users on other networks.
+Pinterest users are also reported to be more likely to convert to purchase on this platform than users on other networks.

 An amazing feature of Pinterest is its Buyable Pins which allow users to directly purchase the product without ever leaving the app.